ldutoit/QC_Zoo_Workshop/QualityControlforGenomicData.md

 ```bash
 fastqc raw_data/* -o qc/
 ```
 the star is a little *wild card* that means *everything*.
-In our case we run fastqc on all the files that are inside `raw_data/` and store the output `-o` inside the folder qc.
+In our case we run fastqc on all the files that are inside `raw_data/` and store the output `-o` inside the folder `qc`.

-We'll be navigating through the file explorer on the left of your screen to find find the output of FastQC inside `/home/tuto_YOURNAME/qc/`.
+We'll be navigating through the file explorer on the left of your screen to find the output of FastQC inside `/home/tuto_YOURNAME/qc/`.
+Right0click on one of those html file and select *Open in New Browser Tab* to access a comfortable view.

 ![](img/navigate_tofasqc_output_step1.png)